 Our accounting policy is to expense advertising costs, principally in selling, general and administrative expenses, when incurred.

 Reclassifications

-Certain prior period financial statement amounts have been reclassified to conform to currently reported presentations.
+Certain items in the prior period financial statements have been reclassified to conform to currently reported presentations.
+These reclassifications had no effect on reported results of operations or shareholders' equity.